Imagine this… You have just brought yourself a beautiful new leather couch that you had to save up for a while to be able to afford.

-As well as scents, vinegar can also be used as a natural cat repellent to stop your cat from scratching your leather furniture.
-White vinegar works best, but you should always dilute this down with one part vinegar to two parts water so that the odor is not too overwhelming and it doesn’t damage your furniture.
+Vinegar is another cat repellent you can use to stop your cat from scratching your leather furniture.
+White vinegar works best, but you should always dilute this with one part vinegar to two parts water.
+This ensures that the odor is not too overwhelming and that no damage is done to your leather couch.

-Before spraying vinegar all over your leather couch, always test a small patch first to check that it will not bleach or stain.
-If it is fine and does not cause damage, you can then spray white vinegar on your couch once a week.
+Before spraying vinegar all over your leather couch, always test a small patch to check that it will not bleach or stain.
+If it does not cause damage, you can spray white vinegar on your couch weekly.

-If you notice that the vinegar does appear to damage your furniture, you can instead soak cotton wool or a sponge in the white vinegar.
+If you notice that the vinegar does damage your furniture, try soaking cotton wool or a sponge in the white vinegar.
 Place this in a container and slide it under the side of your couch.
-The vinegar should still deter your cat while not even touching your couch, completely removing the risk of damage to your leather furniture.
+The vinegar should still deter your cat while not touching your couch, removing the risk of damage.

 6. Use Special Cat Scratch Tape

-You can also use special deterrent tape to stop your cat from scratching your leather couch.
-This cat scratch tape is a double-sided tape.
-One side sticks to your leather furniture and the other will be where your cat’s paws land if they try to scratch your couch, giving them sticky paws.
+I like to use special deterrent tape to stop my cat from scratching my leather couch.
+Cat scratch tape is a double-sided tape.
+One side sticks to the furniture, and the other will be where your cat’s paws land if they try to scratch your couch, giving them sticky paws.

 For obvious reasons, cats prefer not to have sticky paws.
-They may still make an attempt to scratch your furniture, but once they realize their paws are getting sticky, they will likely walk away and find a new spot to scratch.
+They may still attempt to scratch your furniture, but once they realize their feet are getting sticky, they will likely walk away and find a new spot to scratch.

-Although being unpleasant, this is not dangerous or harmful for cats and so is a safe way to deter cats from scratching.
-However, always use special anti-scratch tape for cats, otherwise it could be too sticky and cause damage both to their paws and your furniture.
+Although unpleasant, this is not dangerous or harmful for cats and is a safe way to deter cats from scratching.
+However, always use special anti-scratch tape for cats.
+Otherwise, it could be too sticky and cause damage both to their paws and your furniture.

-You will need to replace the tape regularly as fluff and dirt will get stuck to its surface, removing its stickiness and therefore its cat repelling power.
+You will need to replace the tape regularly as fluff and dirt will get stuck to its surface, removing its stickiness and cat-repelling power.
 Also, if you notice the tape coming loose, remove it immediately and replace it with a fresh piece.
-Your cat could pull any loose tape off which could act as a choking hazard.
+Your cat could pull the loose tape off, which could be a choking hazard.

 7. Provide Other Stimulation & Attention

-Often, cats can misbehave as they are bored and need something to stimulate them both mentally and physically.
-They could also be clawing your furniture as a way of seeking attention, knowing that you’ll come over to stop them if you notice them scratching your couch.
+Cats often misbehave as they are bored and need mental and physical stimulation.
+They could also be clawing your furniture to seek attention, knowing that you’ll come over to stop them if you notice them scratching your couch.

-If you don’t have money to buy new toys, you can make some using common household items.
-Cardboard boxes are great for cats and they love to hide inside them.
-Ping-pong balls are also a great and inexpensive option or even tie some thick string to a stick to drag around the floor.
+If you don’t have money to buy new toys, make some using everyday household items.
+Cardboard boxes are great for cats; they love hiding inside them.
+Ping-pong balls are also a great and inexpensive option, or you could tie some thick string to a stick to drag around the floor.